 265.31(1) Registration process.
 Each wholesaler shall complete the annual registration form and submit the form to the state fire marshal's office.
 The registration form and instructions may be found on the state fire marshal marshal's licensing website at www.dps.state.ia.us/fm/building/licensing/consumerfireworksindex.shtml.

 265.31(2) Registration fee.
 Each wholesaler shall pay an annual registration fee of $1,000 to the state fire marshal.

 Item 6.
 Rescind rule 661—265.40(100) and adopt the following new rule in lieu thereof:

 661—265.40(100) Revocation of license.
 If the state fire marshal or state fire marshal's designee determines during a physical site inspection that a serious violation has occurred, the license for that retail location shall be immediately revoked.
-Violations that are not serious violations shall be given the opportunity to remedy the violation.
+Vendors will be given the opportunity to remedy violations that are not deemed serious violations.